-- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - o Coronary artery disease with diabetes - o Active Cancer - o Kidney failure after transplant - Your PCP may request these services for you. - The Care Manager may assess you and offer these services based on your needs. - Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.
+If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.

+- Complications from Chronic Heart Failure (CHF) - Diabetes with Complications - Complications from chronic obstructive pulmonary disease (COPD) - Services provided will be based on the need of the individual and a plan of care developed with the member of their family

+Your PCP may request these services for you.
+The Care Manager may assess you and offer these services based on your needs.

+Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.